Israel announces plan to retake Gaza City in another escalation of the war

 This story has been corrected after an earlier version said 13 people were killed heading to GHF sites.

-Shurafa reported from Deir al-Balah, Gaza Strip.
+Shurafa reported from Deir al-Balah, Gaza Strip and Krauss from Ottawa, Ontario.
 Associated Press writers Josef Federman contributed from Jerusalem and Natalie Melzer contributed from Nahariya.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war